Today’s featured essential oil is an exquisite citrus that has a front row seat

 - Add to any blend for an uplifting, antidepressant effect.

 Blends well with: The aroma of Bergamot is lovely and complex and can easily stand on it’s own.
-However, it’s also nice mixed with other essential oils like Geranium, Clary Sage, Sandalwood or Ylang Ylang.
+However, it’s also nice mixed with other essential oils like Geranium, Clary Sage, Frankincense or Ylang Ylang.